Honor and the Online Archery Match

 - The Lord’s Own Archer: a rating score above 9.5

 Currently there is just one classification: participant.
 If participation grows, a Senior category (60+ years), a Junior category (<18 years), and/or a Children category (<13 years) may be created.
-Likewise a Sapling category may be created for those who are in their first year participating in archery.
+A Sapling category can be used for those who are in their first year participating in archery.